 The poem begins with the speaker stating that the main character is on the verge of death.
 He is in the water of a river and is about to drown.
 The man calls out to the “sisters” or the three Fates, asking them to save him.
 They do so, but not without forcing him to pay a terrible price.

-In the final lines of the piece it become clear that this is not a one time occurrence.
+In the final lines of the piece, it becomes clear that this is not a one-time occurrence.
 The man has been granted eternal life, but only for this one specific period of time.
 When he reaches the end, or beginning, of his life, everything returns to the moment before he fell into the river, and it all begins again.

 Analysis of The Three Fates